msqr/tidbits/defs/docs/demo/README.txt

 Stopping the Live Demo  -----------------------------------------------

-To stop TidBits simply run './stop.sh' or '.\stop.bat' script (as appropriate for your operating system).
+To stop Tidbits simply run './stop.sh' or '.\stop.bat' script (as appropriate for your operating system).